krzysztofarendt/rust-python-example/README.md

 - [PyO3](https://pyo3.rs/) crate for generating Rust bindings for Python
 - [cargo](https://doc.rust-lang.org/cargo/) for standard management of Rust code

-`cargo` is not needed unless you want to also compile some additional binaries or have Rust-only unit tests.

 ## Project setup

 Steps to setup a similar project: